 3-5.
-Using the hands-free phone system (for cellular phone) Hands-free phone system features\
+Using the hands-free phone system (for cellular phone) Hands-free phone system (for cellular phone) features\

 This system supports Bluetooth®, which allows you to make or receive calls without using cables to connect a cellular phone and the system, and without operating the cellular phone.